Frequently Asked Questions (FAQs)

 English isn’t my primary speaking language.
 Is an exam version available in my native language?

-I received special accommodations in my training due to a disability.
-Are special testing accommodations available to me for the Nurse Aide Competency Exam?
+I received testing accommodations in my training due to a disability.
+Are testing accommodations available to me for the Nurse Aide Competency Exam?

 ELIGIBILITY